 - If you are not using sprouted flour, you will need to soak your flour the night before.
-To do this, mix together the buckwheat flour, acidic medium, and water in a medium mixing bowl.
+To do this, mix together the buckwheat flour, lemon juice (or other acidic medium), and water in a medium mixing bowl.
 Cover with a towel and leave overnight.

 - The next morning whisk in the remaining ingredients.

 - Cook the pancakes on a griddle or skillet over medium heat, waiting until they bubble before flipping.

 - If you are using flour that is already sprouted simply whisk together all the ingredients, omitting the lemon juice.

 - Cook the pancakes on a griddle or skillet over medium heat skillet, waiting until they bubble before flipping.

 If this recipe sounds amazing, share with a friend!